-There are so many reasons why you should take a winter break in Kiruna.
+There are plenty of reasons why you should take a winter break in Kiruna.

 You could try fun-filled activities in the snow, like dog sledding and snowmobiling.
-Perhaps you love the idea of staying in a hotel made of ice?
-If so, don’t miss a visit to the ICEHOTEL in Sweden.
+Perhaps you're tempted by the idea of staying in a hotel made of ice?
+If so, don’t miss a visit to the ICE HOTEL in Sweden.

 Or you might be keen to chase the northern lights.
-Kiruna is the perfect place to base yourself for aurora-hunting excursions into the surrounding countryside.
-This whole region lies within the “Northern Lights Belt”, where frequent aurora activity takes place.
+Kiruna is the perfect place to base yourself for aurora-hunting excursions in the surrounding countryside.
+This entire region lies within the “northern lights belt”, where frequent aurora activity takes place.

 - Hunt for the aurora borealis on a northern lights tour in Lapland

-Dalarna is the place to go for quintessentially Swedish landscapes.
-This lush region is awash with forests, lakes, and wildflower fields.
-You’ll undoubtedly spot many of the traditional red cottages that Sweden is known for.
+Dalarna is the place to go if you're looking for quintessentially Swedish landscapes.
+This lush region is brimming with forests, lakes, and wildflower meadows.
+Plus, you’re sure to spot lots of those traditional red cottages that Sweden is known for.

-Soak up the charming culture of Dalarna by exploring the villages and towns here, like Rättvik and Tällberg.
-You could see how the famous Dala horse is made at the century-old Grannas Dala Horse Workshop.
+Soak up the culture of Dalarna as you explore the villages and towns here, including Rättvik and Tällberg.
+To see how the famous Dala horse is made, head to the century-old Grannas Dala Horse Workshop.